PenAir: Fleet

 Previously operated piston-powered landplane aircraft included the Piper Navajo Chieftain and Piper Saratoga.

 According to the July 1, 2016 Alaska Airlines system timetable, PenAir was then operating all of its code sharing flights in the state of Alaska on behalf of Alaska Airlines with Saab 340B and Saab 2000 turboprop aircraft.
 The Saab 2000 is a larger, high-speed version of the Saab 340B.
 All Alaska Airlines code sharing flights in the lower 48 states in the U.S. were operated by PenAir with the Saab 340B.

 Destinations

+Former destinations

-Using Ted Stevens Anchorage International Airport as an operating base, PenAir operated scheduled service to the following destinations in Alaska as of June 2019.
+Before PenAir ceased operations in 2020, it operated scheduled service from Ted Stevens Anchorage International Airport to the following destinations in Alaska: